Sjeiti/ronvalstarnl/src/data/markdown/fortpolio_project-invoice.md

 <!--
   slug: project-invoice
   type: fortpolio
-  excerpt: This invoicing application stores all your data on your local machine.
-It started from a personal need but ended up a full-fledged open-source project: end-to-end tests, unit tests, semver, milestones, the works.
-It once started as a PHP application, refactored to Vue, and eventually to React.
+  excerpt: Design and development of a local-first invoicing application.
+All data is stored on your local machine and transferable by peer-to-peer connection.
+Styling and copy are completely customizable.
   metaKeyword: invoicing
   metaTitle: Project Invoice
-  metaDescription: This invoicing application stores all your data on your local machine.
-It started from a personal need but ended up a full-fledged open-source project: end-to-end tests, unit tests, semver, milestones, the works.
+  metaDescription: This local-first invoicing application stores all your data on your local machine.
+Styling and copy are completely customizable.
   categories: JavaScript, HTML/CSS, framework, open source, UX, graphic design, mobile
   tags: JavaScript, Vue, UX, TDD, Cypress
   clients: